kalekdev/uni/semester-1/lineare-algebra/notes.typ

   bold((A^T)^(-1) = (A^(-1))^T)
 $

+== Eliminationsmatrix (aka Protokolmatrix)
+Matrix used for tracking the process of Gaussian elimination.
+The LHS / RHS multiplied by the elimination matrix results in the current state of the elimination!

+It starts as the identity matrix, then the scalar by which another row was multiplied by before adding is written in the position of the currently eliminated variable of the row it was added to.
+*Caution*: when swapping rows, do NOT forget adjusting the Elimination Matrix accordingly, by simply swapping all non diagonal values in the rows (this is done in a mathematical manner with P matrices later).

+*Properties of elimination matrices:*\
+- The inverse of the elimination matrix is itself, but non diagonal values become negative.
+This makes sense intuitively, as $bold(E E^(-1) = I)$ so for $bold(E_(i j) + E^(-1)_(i j) =0)$ they must have opposite polarities.
+- Two lower elimination matrices (with no overlapping elements!) multiplied together is the identity matrix with the combination of both lower elements.
+This means we can chain steps of Gaussian elimination together nicely.
+TODO: The conditions for this aren't mentioned in the script, did I understand this correctly?
+Is it even possible for an elimination matrix that doesn't satisfy these conditions to arise from Gaussian elimination?

+== Permutation Matrix

+Matrix used to track the permutation of rows in LU-Zerlegung.
+This is simply the identity matrix with the corresponding rows swapped.\

+*Properties of permutation matrices:*\
+$
+  bold(P_13) := mat(0,0,1;0,1,0;1,0,0)\
+  bold(P^(-1) = P^T)\
+  "Row permutation:" space bold(P_13) mat(1,2,3;4,5,6;7,8,9) &= mat(7,8,9;4,5,6;1,2,3)\
+  "Column permutation:" space mat(1,2,3;4,5,6;7,8,9) bold(P_13) &= mat(3,2,1;6,5,4;9,8,7)\
+$
 == Calculating the Inverse
 The inverse can be calculated through Gaussian elimination (full Gaussian elimination, ie. with back substitution already carried out so the LHS matrix is the identity matrix) with a RHS of $bold(b) = vec(b_1, b_2, ..., b_n)$ and then finding which $bold(X)$ results in $bold(X^(-1)b)=$ our eliminated original matrix (by simply reading the coefficients of each component of $bold(b)$).